marymcdonald/marymcdonald/README.md

 - 👋 Hi, I’m @marymcdonald
-- 👀 I’m interested in design patterns.
+- 👀 I’m interested in design patterns and programming languages.
 They are so cool.
 - 🌱 I’m currently learning software development with Launch School!
 - 📫 How to reach me ... a secret for another time.